-Pearl Jam’s album preview, Brandi Carlile’s show: Behind the scenes with the Seattle contingent during Grammy week
+Behind the scenes in L.A. with Brandi Carlile, Pearl Jam and the rest of Seattle’s stars in the lead-up to the Grammy Awards

 Saturday, Jan.
 25 — Calexico and Iron & Wine at Willie Nelson tribute

-The goosebumps provoked by Rhiannon Giddens’ precise, heart-stirring take on “Crazy” are lingering as Calexico’s Joey Burns and Sam Beam of Iron & Wine unassumingly take the Troubadour stage.
+The goose bumps provoked by Rhiannon Giddens’ precise, heart-stirring take on “Crazy” are lingering as Calexico’s Joey Burns and Sam Beam of Iron & Wine unassumingly take the Troubadour stage.
 The small and storied West Hollywood club — home to Elton John’s star-making first U.S. shows, and birthplace of the Byrds and the Eagles — is packed for one of Grammy week’s hotter (at least for the Americana crowd) open-to-the-public tickets.

-The Americana Music Association assembled an all-star Nashvillian cast to pay homage to the music of country great Willie Nelson, who as singer-songwriter-producer Shooter Jennings explains later to one fan is not in the house because “he’s Willie [expletive] Nelson.”
-The roster is heavy on Grammy nominees from the roots field, including Calexico and Iron & Wine, whose Sub Pop-issued “Years to Burn” is up for best Americana album with its track “Father Mountain” nominated for best American roots performance.
+The Americana Music Association assembled an all-star cast to pay homage to the music of country great Willie Nelson, who as singer-songwriter-producer Shooter Jennings explains later to one fan is not in the house because “he’s Willie [expletive] Nelson.”
+The roster is heavy on Grammy nominees from the roots field, including Calexico and Iron & Wine, whose Sub Pop-issued “Years to Burn” is up for Best Americana Album, with its track “Father Mountain” nominated for Best American Roots Performance.

 “Joey and I have been touring together a lot — I mean a lot,” Beam jokes beneath a glowing neon sign behind the stage, “and this song came on our radar.”

-The indie-folk songsmith and alt-country vet ease into a slow, misty version of “On the Road Again” that does nothing to quell those goosebumps, though the clanking of beer bottles from the bar temporarily subsides in step with the hushed crowd that includes Jeff Garland from “Curb Your Enthusiasm.”
+The indie-folk songsmith and alt-country vet ease into a slow, misty version of “On the Road Again” that does nothing to quell those goose bumps, though the clanking of beer bottles from the bar temporarily subsides in step with the hushed crowd.
 Throughout the night, up-and-comers like Madison Cunningham and British roots powerhouse Yola hold their own among more established artists, including Highwoman Natalie Hemby, indie-folk whistler Andrew Bird and even John Prine, who’s set to receive a lifetime achievement award Sunday.
 Tanya Tucker, who was slated to join Jennings for a duet, took the night off in order to rest for her Grammy performance after coming down with bronchitis, according to Jennings, who co-produced her album alongside Carlile.

-As Jennings’ rough-and-tumble performance turns into an all-crew “Mamas Don’t Let Your Babies Grow Up to be Cowboys,” the perfectly burning nightcap feels more PBR than caviar – an unbuttoned ceremony before everyone puts on those black ties and fancy dresses.
+As Jennings’ rough-and-tumble performance turns into an all-crew “Mammas Don’t Let Your Babies Grow Up to Be Cowboys,” a 1978 country chart-topper for his father, Waylon, and Nelson, the perfectly burning nightcap feels more PBR than caviar — an unbuttoned ceremony before everyone puts on those black ties and fancy dresses.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.